 Perhaps the most surprising instance is Venus.
 Although the planet today has a hot dry surface and is shrouded under clouds of carbon dioxide and sulphuric acid, the high ratio of deuterium to hydrogen in its atmosphere suggests that it once hosted a substantial ocean, subsequently evaporated (or blasted) away.
 Deuterium, an isotope of hydrogen, can combine with oxygen to produce a heavy form of water, and the inference is that ultraviolet radiation from the sun split the evaporated water into hydrogen, deuterium and oxygen.
 The lightest gas, hydrogen, escaped into space, as did most of the deuterium, but a proportion remained in the atmosphere.
 The heavier oxygen oxidised the crust.

 Until recently, the Moon was believed to be devoid of water.
-Then in September 2009 it was announced that unequivocal traces of water had been found on the surface, some of it ascribed to the effect of solar-wind protons reacting with the oxygen bound up in minerals.
-That hypothesis has since been disproved – the water appears to have been very ancient.
-The following month the LCROSS (Lunar Crater Observation and Sensing Satellite) mission discovered larger quantities of water when it drove a spacecraft into a crater close to the permanently shadowed south pole.
+Then in October 2010 it was announced that the LCROSS (Lunar Crater Observation and Sensing Satellite) mission had discovered larger quantities of water when it drove a spacecraft into a crater close to the permanently shadowed south pole.
 Five months after that, it was announced that millions of tons of ice were hidden deep within craters around the northern pole.
 The polar ice also had to be very ancient.
 Finally, in May 2011 came the news that water had been discovered in volcanic melt inclusions – tiny pockets of magma trapped in the growing crystals while the magma was as yet unerupted – suggesting that the interior also contained appreciable amounts.
 Indeed, the proportions were similar to those within the Earth’s upper mantle.
+Because of the difficulty of understanding where the water might have come from, scientists have continued to be doubtful.
+Hence it still made the news when in August 2018 a paper analysing data gathered by India’s Chandrayaan-1 probe in 2008-09 claimed the first definitive proof of water ice on the surface.

 Oceans of water cover most of the Earth’s surface, to an average depth of almost 4 km.
 According to the nebula hypothesis, Earth, like Venus, should not have had oceans to start with, since it lies within the ‘snow line’ within which the infant Sun’s heat would have prevented volatiles from condensing into liquid.
 Yet water has been abundant on or in the Earth from as far back as datable minerals can take us, in geological time as early as 4.4 billion years ago.
 At the beginning of the Archaean, around 3.9 billion years ago, the entire planet was under water, and it was to remain largely submerged for another 1300 million years (Flament et al 2008).
 Water has dominated the planet throughout its known history.